Ruby SSL error - sslv3 alert unexpected message

 The HTTPS server seems to be misconfigured, but it may also be an issue with how Ruby's HTTP library negotiates SSL connections.

-Updated by MartinBosslet (Martin Bosslet) about 9 years ago
+Updated by MartinBosslet (Martin Bosslet) almost 11 years ago

 - Category set to ext